 |Papay Community School|

 Papay School is a peedie (small) school on one of the northernmost islands of Orkney, off the North coast of Scotland .
-This year we have 6 children in school, with ages ranging from 4 to 10.
-There are about 30 houses on our island and our families make a living through farming, fishing and craft work as well as running the island shop, post office and all the things that keep island life going.
+This year we have 9 children in school, with ages ranging from 2 to 12.
+There are about 35 houses on our island.

 We get quite a lot of summer visitors who come to enjoy our beautiful island, to see the bird life and to visit our historic sights – the Knap of Howar is the earliest standing house in Northern Europe and St Boniface Kirk is one of the oldest Christian sites in the North of Scotland.